gkswamy98/pillbox/README.md

 - GAIL
 - AdRIL

-We also support a comparison of the following algorithms that require an interactive expert:
+We also support a comparison of the following algorithms that require an interactive expert on both OpenAI Gym and a custom environment:
 - DAgger
 - DAeQuIL

-To explore these algorithms,
+To explore these algorithms and environments, run:
-Run:
 ```bash
 jupyter notebook
 ```